DeveloperC286/conventional_commits_next_version/README.md

 The optional `--current-version` Semantic Versioning argument can be provided.
 The Semantic Versioning provided is asserted to be equal or larger than the calculated next Semantic Versioning.
 The calculated next Semantic Versioning is not printed to standard out and if the assertion is not meet then it exits with a non zero exit code.

-`pretty_env_logger` and `log` are used to provide logging.
-The environment variable `RUST_LOG` can be used to set the logging level.
-See https://crates.io/crates/pretty_env_logger for more detailed documentation.

 Two different modes can be used by conventional_commits_next_version when calculating the next Semantic Versioning, both are described below.